Reba McEntire would never travel to Dallas-Fort Worth and not play "Fancy." That's a promise.

 "That's the song I have to sing every night," McEntire says, "or the audience is like, whoa whoa whoa, you ain't through yet, girl."

-Most of CitySquare's work happens within a 5-mile radius of downtown Dallas, and they serve about 40,000 people in need, Williams says.
+Most of CitySquare's work happens within a 5-mile radius of downtown Dallas, and it serves about 40,000 people in need, Williams says.

 "What's so great about A Night To Remember is we want our friends and supporters to come and not feel like they're at a fundraiser," Williams says.
 "We want them to just come and enjoy a night on the town."